-South Korea truly is a land of wonder, and this Seoul itinerary will put you right in the middle of it all.
-With the city’s futuristic architecture and state-of-the-art technological advancements, people often get culture shock when they see how well these developments are integrated into more traditional lifestyles.
+South Korea is a land of mountains, palaces, and busy streets, and this 3 to 7 day Seoul itinerary will put you right in the middle of it all.
+With the city’s futuristic architecture and state-of-the-art technological advancements, people sometimes get culture shock when they see how integrated they are into more traditional lifestyles.

 - How to Maximize Your Seoul Experience